MeloenCoding/todocli/README.md

 The reason i post this on GitHub is that ive ran in to multiple very hard problems.
 Some of these problems were more or less undocumented.
 I hope this helps you with learning rust and maybe building your own 'todocli'.

-You can't use it as it is because i linked it to my api so i could use it across multiple devices.
+You can't use it as it is because i linked it to my api for personal use.
 Altough you can simply fix this by changing the api_link variable in main.rs to the file you want to store your todos.

 Here are the commands you need if you decide to clone it: